-The AAA found that in a realistic setting, cars used 23% more fuel than the lab test on average (this test excluded plug-in hybrids).[ii]
+The AAA found that in a realistic setting, cars used 23% more fuel than the lab test on average (this test excluded plug-in hybrids).2

 What if your car isn’t fuel efficient?

 Your car might be a bit of a gas guzzler.
 If that’s the case, finding a cheaper price on fuel can help ease the financial burden.
-Our free fuel price comparison service helps you find a good price in your area within seconds.
+Our free fuel price comparison service on our Simples app which helps you find a good price in your area within seconds.